outsider-analytics/ZK-Circuit-Performance-and-Security-Data/README.md

 4. Circuit Development Language (i.e. RUST)
 5. Circuit Library (i.e. Libsnark)
 6. Hash Types Used
+One issue when collecting this info is projecting backwards.
+Different projects replaced thier verifiers over time with new tech, but its hard to go back and see what was being used to generate proofs.
+For instance, rescue hashes have been more prevalent recently and we are not sure when they began being utilized by projects.
+Therefore we decided to take the current tools used and project them backwards unless there is a specific reason not to.

 ## **A Note On Verifiers**
 The verification flow on-chain depends greatly on the type of proving system which is employed by the project.
 For Groth16 and standard Plonk, the verification is usually a simple function call to a single verifier contract with the proof as an input.
 The verifying contract returns 0x000...001 (indicating a valid proof) and the contract can proceed.
 For Turbo PLONK and STARK based contracts, the verification flow can get much more complicated and include many contracts.
 They often include calls out of the verifying contract for items like vk keys and Pedersen hash points.
 For these more complicated verification systems, we grouped all of the contracts together as one verification system.

+## **Active Projects**
+After looking at the different verifiers first and last verification it became clear that many contracts were being replaced in use for different projects.
+We looked at these contracts and decided to put a project tab, which ties the most recent verifier to its project.
+This is necessisary as many users are interested in currently active projects and thier active verifier on chain.